HVML/.github/profile/README.md

 They contribute time, money, and effort in order to consistently make the HVML technically progressive and financially stable.

-- Initiators and key developers:
-   - Vincent Wei: The architect; one of the maintainers of PurC and xGUI Pro.
-   - XUE Shuming: One of maintainers of PurC and PurC Fetcher.
-   - XU Xiaohong: One of maintainers of PurC.
-   - LIU Xin: The maintainer of extenal DVObj `FS` and `FILE` of PurC.
-- Contributors
-   - DAI Zhenan (戴哲楠）:The visual designer of HVML logo.
-   - TIAN Siyuan (田思源）:The original designer of HVML logo.

 - Platinum Members:
    - [FMSoft Technologies]
 - Gold Members: